Talley Dunn Gallery Equity in the Arts Fellowship

 Bryant’s work has been presented widely in solo and group exhibitions, including Negative Women: Four Photographers Questioning Boundaries, Houston Museum of African American Culture, Houston, TX (2022); Server: Checks on the Block, SXSW, Austin, TX (2022); Icons, Denton Black Film Festival, Denton, TX (2021); and Server: A Streamed Revolution, Nasher Sculpture Center, Dallas, TX (2020).

 Enrique Nevárez is a multidisciplinary artist who incorporates a wide range of mediums and methods in his paintings/sculptures.
-Nevárez earned his B.F.A. from the University of Texas At Arlington in 2019 , and is a current M.F.A. student at Texas Christian University in Fort Worth.
+Nevárez earned his B.F.A. from the University of Texas At Arlington in 2019.
 Largely autobiographical in nature, his work explores topics in contemplation of the male gaze, gender, cultural heritage and identity.
 His use of unconventional material stemming from Folklore invites the viewer to see through a fantastical lens of celebratory narrative in Latinx/Chicano culture.

 Nevarez has participated in numerous solo and group exhibitions, including Momentos, 500X Gallery, Dallas, TX (2022); ART214, Latino Cultural Center, Dallas, TX (2022); and The Crit Room, Oak Cliff Cultural Center, Dallas, TX (2020).